Kalash Valley Road

-Kalash Valley Road is the name of a very defiant road located in Chitral district, Khyber Pakhtunkhwa of Pakistan.
+Kalash Valley Road is a very defiant road located in the northernmost district of Pakistan, Chitral district, near the Afghanistan border.
 It’s one of the most challenging roads of the country.

-The road is pretty steep, with an elevation gain of 400m, ending up at 1.923m above the sea level.
-Drive with care as this is a mountain road with hairpin curves and dangerous drop offs.
+Set high in the Khyber Pakhtunkhwa province, the nerve-shattering road is pretty steep, with an elevation gain of 400m, ending up at 1.923m (6,309ft) above sea level.
 This route remains closed during the winters so it is highly non-recommended.

 Road suggested by: Hugh Wilson